Grant Making Guidelines

 - An organization or institution desiring to apply for a Grant should first determine, after a careful study of these Guidelines, whether or not its proposal falls within the stated Guidelines and priorities of this Foundation.
 If so, a brief scanned, executed Letter of Intent containing all contact information, including email address but not accompanied by any supporting materials, should be sent via email to the Grants Coordinator of the Foundation at firstname.lastname@example.org.
 This Letter of Intent shall state:

 - The description of the project or program for which funding is desired;

 - The amount of funding requested;

 - The time or times when funds are to be provided by the Foundation; and

 - If any matching or challenge grants will be available or sought by the applicant.

-The Letter of Intent should also include a statement that the applicant does and will comply with the requirements set forth in these Guidelines.
-Applications for research grants are not solicited and, if received by the Foundation, will be evaluated by its Scientific Advisory Board.
+- The Letter of Intent should also include a statement that the applicant does and will comply with the requirements set forth in these Guidelines.

 - The Foundation’s fiscal year ends June 30th and Grants are normally funded in June.
-In order for grant applications to receive adequate consideration, Letters of Intent to apply for funding must be received by the Foundation by November 1st.
-After receipt of such a Letter, the Foundation will advise the applicant whether there is an interest in pursuing the matter and, if so, will request submission of a formal Application, as outlined below.
+In order for grant applications to receive adequate consideration, Letters of Intent to apply for funding must be received by the Foundation by October 15th.
+After receipt of such a Letter, the Foundation will advise the applicant whether there is an interest in pursuing the request and, if so, invite the applicant to submit a formal Application, as outlined below.